fenago/apache-solr/lab_guides/Lab_1.md

 ### Science and research
-NASA (<https://www.nasa.gov/open/nebula.html>) uses Solr .indexterm} for its Nebula Cloud Computing Platform.
+NASA (<https://www.nasa.gov/open/nebula.html>) uses Solr for its Nebula Cloud Computing Platform.
 Similarly, **Public Library of Science**
 (**PLOS**) that is a non-profit publisher of research articles on various subjects.
 VUFind